abhisheksharma1310/data-visualizer/README.md

 ## Overview

-This web application allows users to access and display data from various protocols including Serial Port, HTTP, MQTT, and WebSocket.
+This web application allows users to access and display data from various protocols including Serial Port, HTTP, MQTT, WebSocket and Socket.io.
 The app is built using React and Node.js, providing support for both Node.js and browser environments.

 ## Features